 - Comes in traditional white porcelain, matching the INEI guide standards

 Best suited for: Any serious cappuccino fanatic who wants one of the best designs currently on the market.

-This sleek and affordable white Lavazza cappuccino cup holds precisely 5.5 oz of liquid gold, which is within the parameters of an authentic Italian-style cappuccino.
-And no wonder, since it comes from one of the most well-known Italian coffee makers out there!
+This sleek and affordable white Lavazza cup holds precisely 5.5 oz of liquid gold, the specified volume of an authentic Italian-style cappuccino.
+And no wonder, since it comes from one of the most well-known Italian coffee roasters out there!